RESEARCH INTERESTS

 B4 virgin mammary gland 1.jpg

-A major interest of the lab is the ability of VEGF to target tumor cells directly, especially cancer stem cells and, consequently, contribute to tumor initiation, progression, and recurrence.
-This function of VEGF is independent of its role in angiogenesis and mediated primarily by neuropilins (NRPs), a class of VEGF receptors.
-We are studying how VEGF/NRP signaling impacts CSC function and targeting NRPs for therapy.
+A major interest of the lab has been the ability of VEGF to target tumor cells directly, especially cancer stem cells and, consequently, contribute to tumor initiation, progression, and recurrence.
+This function of VEGF is independent of its role in angiogenesis and mediated primarily by neuropilin-2, a VEGF receptor.
+We are currently studying how VEGF/NRP-2 signaling impacts the behavior of carcinoma cells and developing approaches to inhibit the interaction of VEGF with NRP2 as a therapeutic approach for breast and prostate carcinoma.